 U.S. citizens or permanent residents can usually become California residents after living in the state for one year.
 If you are admitted to the graduate program, you should contact the Registrar's Office, Residence Classifications (1113 Murphy Hall) upon arrival at UCLA for complete details on establishing California Residency.

-If you are recommended for admission, the department will inform you of its decision and financial package via post and email.
+If you are recommended for admission, the department will inform you of its decision and financial package via email.
 Typically, all recommendations for admission are made by April 1.
 You may also check admission decision status online using your same email address and password as when you applied.